-Since calls are so important, call recording for business is crucial.
+Right now, with most employees working from home, phone calls are replacing face-to-face interactions.
+Since this form of communication is essential, call recording for business is also vital.
 If calls aren’t recorded, you have no idea what transpired.
 Without call recording for business, you have no way to monitor your employees or manage your leads.
 In essence, you are deaf.

 Call recording is one of the communication features that will improve the way your employees communicate with your clients.
 Call recording can do a lot more for your business.
 If you are not using this technology, put it in place now.